FIVE MOST SURPRISING FINDS

 What the Elders Knew

 These people were real.
 They were the realest people who ever lived, because they understood that realness is not a pose.
 It is a result.
-It is measured not by how hard you look but by how much you build, not by how many people fear you but by how many people you employ, not by how aggressively you reject the world but by how effectively you reshape it.
+It is measured not by how hard you look but by how much you build.
+Not by how many people fear you but by how many people you employ.
+Not by how aggressively you reject the world but by how effectively you reshape it.

 “The most potent weapon in the hands of the oppressor is the mind of the oppressed.”